-The NOACA Board of Directors approved this policy in 2019 as part of Clean Water 2020, NOACA's wastewater management and water quality plan (see Chapter 8).47 The Ohio Environmental Protection Agency (Ohio EPA) defines Facility Planning Areas (FPAs) as "a discrete geographical planning area of sufficient scope to allow for an analysis of various alternatives for the treatment and disposal of wastewater."48 The NOACA Board is responsible for maintaining FPA boundaries and reviewing any proposed changes.
-The Board can either approve or reject any changes to the FPA
+The NOACA Board of Directors approved this policy in 2019 as part of Clean Water 2020, NOACA's wastewater management and water quality plan (see Chapter 8).40 The Ohio Environmental Protection Agency (Ohio EPA) defines Facility Planning Areas (FPAs) as "a discrete geographical planning area of sufficient scope to allow for an analysis of various alternatives for the treatment and disposal of wastewater."41 The NOACA Board is responsible for maintaining FPA boundaries and reviewing any proposed changes.
+The Board can either approve or reject any changes to the FPA boundaries.

-(Cleveland: NOACA, June 16, 2020), https://www.noaca.org/home/showpublisheddocument?id=25242 (accessed boundaries.
 The creation of any new FPAs require Board action as well.
 These changes are effective upon Board approval and reflected in the next plan update submitted to Ohio EPA for certification.
-The Development Impact Policy requires that "the NOACA Board shall consider regional development impacts if the FPA boundary modification is primarily for new residential or commercial development."
-49 With this policy, the Board recognizes that a boundary modification may shift development within the region rather than facilitate new growth, and that the modification would have a net negative fiscal or environmental impact.
+The Development Impact Policy requires that "the NOACA Board shall consider regional development impacts if the FPA boundary modification is primarily for new residential or commercial development."42 With this policy, the Board recognizes that a boundary modification may shift development within the region rather than facilitate new growth, and that the modification would have a net negative fiscal or environmental impact.
 The following questions guide staff review in their application of the policy to specific FPA boundary modification requests: